rcxwhiz/django_py_grader/README.md

 * Make sure there are enough links for the site to be appropiately nagivgatable.
 * Make the index page show relevant student links, and a link to an instructor index page with relevant links

-* Change GET methods to work and not be recursive